iamtope/game_of_thrones_geospatial_mapping/README.md

 # Game-Of-Thrones

-An interactive "Game of Thrones" map powered by Leaflet, PostGIS, and Redis.
+An interactive "Game of Thrones" map powered by  PostGIS, and Redis.

 #### Structure
 - `server/` - The Node.js API server code.